rthr-rllr/SoftwareEngineeringPrep/topics/algorithms.md

 - Insertion sort is a little more efficient than selection, because the inner `j` loop uses a while, only scanning until the right place in the sorted part of the array is found for the new item.
 Selection sort scans all items to always find the minimum item.
 - Selection and Insertion are very similar, with a difference that after `k` iterations Selection will have the `k` smallest elements in the input, and Insertion will have the arbitrary first `k` elements in the input that it processed.
 - Selection Sort *writes* less to memory (Insertion writes every step because of swapping), so it may be preferable in cases where writing to memory is significantly more expensive than reading.
+- Some sorting algorithms are equivalent to using *Selection Sort* in (actually filling in, then iteratively popping from) a priority queue (the hard part being in the priority queue): Heap Sort (heap for the p.q.), Smooth Sort (Leonardo heap fro p.q.), Tree Sort (self-balancing binary search tree for the p.q.).

+- *Sorting often improves, or simplify, or is a important part of, solving coding problems*, give it a try!

 ### Bubblesort